Chapter 3

 The Concern

-“Fine,” Adam grunts, turning away sharply.
+“Fine,” Adam grumbles, turning away abruptly.

 “Did you discuss your trauma from the bombing?” it asks, its voice a blend of persistence and artificial concern.